ammarhakim/gkyl/doc/CartDecomp.md

 ~~~~~~~

 Note that the dimension of the region to decompose is determined from
 the size of the `cuts` parameter.

-The constructor takes no other
+The constructor takes the following parameters:

-parameters.
+`cuts`
+: Number of domains to use in each direction.
+Note that when using
+  shared resources on a node, the product of cuts should equal to the
+  number of nodes in the simulation, and NOT the total number of MPI
+  processes.

+`useShared` (Optional.
+Defaults to false)
+: If set to true, will use MPI-SHM on nodes.

 The following methods are provided.

+`decomp:commSet()`
+: Set of MPI communicators.
+This is a table with entries comm (for
+  global communicator), sharedComm (for communicator for processes on
+  shared nodes) and nodeComm (collecting rank-0s of shareComm).

 `decomp:ndim()`
 : Dimension of decomposition.